-There are 8 wires in the low voltage connection area.
-These wires must be stripped and connected to thermostat and/or unit pigtail connections per the economizer accessory installation instructions.
+There are 8 wires located above the low voltage connection area, bundled in a loop on the right side of the control box area.
+These wires must be stripped, routed into the low voltage connection box and connected to thermostat and/or unit pigtail connections per the economizer accessory installation instructions.

-There are two gray wires with 1/4" quick connects wire-tied to the indoor blower motor harness above the blower housing.
+There are two gray wires with 1/4" quick connects wire-tied to the indoor blower motor harness near the blower housing.
 These two gray wires must be connected to the mixed-air sensor shipped with the accessory economizer.
 The mixed air sensor must be mounted per the economizer accessory installation instructions.